 What are Risks and Side Effects?

 Side effects associated with an IUD may include transient cramping and/or irregular spotting.
-The progestin releasing IUD features a beneficial “side effect” in that it typically reduces menstrual flow significantly; often to the point of eliminating flow.
+Over time, the progestin releasing IUD typically reduces menstrual flow significantly; often to the point of eliminating flow entirely – a welcome “side effect”, and often the reason for choosing this device.
 The progestin IUD is considered to have only local (uterine) effects, and the amount of progestin reaching the general circulation is negligible.
 Thus, hormonal side effects should not occur.
-Paragard (copper) IUD may increase menstrual flow for some.
+Paragard (copper) IUD will not reduce menstrual flow but may increase menstrual flow.

-Adverse events associated with an IUD are uncommon, and include uterine infection and delayed expulsion of the IUD through the cervix.
+Adverse events associated with an IUD are uncommon, and include expulsion of the IUD through the cervix, and very rarely, uterine infection.
 With blind IUD insertion, uterine perforation would be a small risk.
-However, with ultrasound guidance provided in our facility, the device’s position is carefully visualized during and after insertion into the uterine cavity, so uterine perforation is not an issue.
+However, with ultrasound guidance provided in our facility, the device is carefully observed during and after insertion into the uterine cavity, so accurate placement is assured, and uterine perforation is not an issue.

 What Should I Expect at My Appointment for IUD Insertion?

 The process of having an IUD inserted typically takes about 5 minutes.
-The IUD is placed using a specialized applicator introduced through the cervix into the uterus.
-During the procedure, most women feel some cramping, which can be reduced by taking ibuprofen before the procedure.
-After insertion, a thin string at the end of the IUD will extend through the cervix, and this will be trimmed to the perfect length that should not bother you or your partner.
+A specialized applicator slips the device through the cervix and into the uterus.
+During the procedure, most women feel brief cramping, which can be reduced by taking ibuprofen before the procedure.
+A string attached to the lower tip of the IUD will extend through the cervix to allow later removal by your physician.
+When trimmed in the proper manner by an expert provider, the string will never be felt by you or your partner.
 Patients who have an IUD insertion in our facility will undergo a pelvic ultrasound, thus assuring correct placement of the IUD within the uterine cavity.
-The IUD takes 4 weeks to become effective, so it is important to use a second method of contraception (condoms, birth control pills, etc.) for 4 weeks after having the IUD placed.
+Using ultrasound guidance also improves the experience for the patient, because instead of poking around to “feel” the IUD’s location, the provider is able to actually see the device within the uterus, thus the entire process goes more smoothly.
+The IUD takes a month to become effective, so it’s important to use another method of contraception (condoms, birth control pills, etc.) during that interval.

 What Should I Expect AFTER an IUD Insertion?

 During the first 3 to 6 months after insertion of a progestin releasing IUD, irregular, light bleeding may occur as the body adjusts to the device.
 After 6 months of use, approximately 50% of women have only very light spotting, an average of about three days per month.
-A large percentage of women stop having periods altogether after one year of use.
+A large percentage of women stop having menstrual flow after one year of use.

 With the copper IUD, menstrual flow does not cease, but sometimes becomes heavier.
 For this reason, many women prefer the progestin IUD.